97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 - Solo-printed: generate and print 97 questions across nine rounds.
 Works for any pub that wants a zero-tech quiz night.

-- Mixed live-plus-digital: host reads spoken rounds, teams use LearnClash on their phones for the picture and music rounds, app tracks accuracy.
+- Mixed live-plus-digital: host reads spoken rounds, teams use LearnClash on their phones for the picture and music rounds, app tracks scores.

 - All-digital: every team plays ELO-matched 1v1 duels from a shared topic pack.
 The app scores automatically and the highest cumulative ELO wins the night.